 HTML5 Content

 Broadsign supports the display of dynamic HTML5 content on Broadsign Control Player.
-To enable this content, we provide a number of tools and configurations:
+To enable this content, we provide some tools and configurations:

 - Chromium